 Those Who Hunt Elves, which took the place of live-action variety show MEN-Ki, which starred comedian Unlucky Gotou.
 Yu Yagami's story of three humans & one Type 47 tank that get transported to a world filled with elves whom they must strip in order to find the five fragments of the spell that can take them back home was the first late-night anime of its kind, airing every Thursday from 25:15 - 25:45/1:15-1:45 AM...
 And with such a ridiculous premise there's no way it could have ever aired on any other time slot, even if the stripping is more comical & not risqué at all.
 TWHE aired from October to December of 1996, and after that ended in its place came a show that was nothing like it at all: Eat-Man, which aired from January to March of 1997.
 I've brought up the original Eat-Man anime a couple of times on the blog, and it really seems more like, instead of wanting to adapt from a popular manga, director Koichi Mashimo had these short stories he wanted to tell, and Eat-Man's Bolt Crank was just the perfect figure that he could tell these stories through; an artistic & esoteric title like this wouldn't have ever been picked up for a normal time slot.
 Now, while the show is excellent in its own way, this didn't really please fans of the original Eat-Man manga who wanted an actual adaptation, but it was still a reaction that meant that people were watching these brand-new shows, so naturally TV Tokyo decided to expand this whole late-night anime idea by not only having something air after this time slot, but to also use this original time slot every Monday & Wednesday; from what I could find, late-night Tuesday & Friday weren't used for anime yet.
 Because of this we now get four slots to talk about, so let's start with what looked to be the shortest-lived slot, Wednesday.

-From what I could find on Japanese Wikipedia, where most anime pages feature a neat table of what aired before & after it on TV in that time slot, TV Tokyo's Wednesday 25:15 slot didn't last long for anime, showing only three titles.
+From what I could find on Japanese Wikipedia, where most anime pages feature a neat table of what aired before & after it on TV in that time slot, TV Tokyo's initial Wednesday 25:15 slot didn't last long for anime, showing only three titles.
 The first was Maze, the expanded 1997 retelling of the 1996 OVA about a girl who gets transported into a fantasy world and every night she turns into a lecherous man.
 Again, this title likely wouldn't have been accepted in any other time slot and it was even longer than the two shows that predated it, airing from April to September of 1997.
-After Maze would come Next Senki Ehrgeiz, which is still one of my most-read reviews (likely due to confusion over the name it normally goes by), and here is where we get a case of an anime that didn't really need a late-night slot.
-Yeah, Ehrgeiz's animation is low-budget, but nothing about the title itself really comes off as something that would have kept it from airing on a more traditional time slot; if anything, Gundam X's poor reception on TV Asahi just a year ago likely made TV Tokyo hesitant to put a mech anime on a similar slot, so Ehrgeiz went late-night, airing from October to December of 1997.
+After Maze would come Next Senki Ehrgeiz, and here is where we get a case of an anime that didn't really need a late-night slot.
+Yeah, Ehrgeiz's animation is low-budget, but nothing about the title itself really comes off as something that would have kept it from airing on a more traditional time slot.
+If anything, Gundam X's poor reception on TV Asahi just a year ago likely made TV Tokyo hesitant to put a mech anime on a similar slot, so Ehrgeiz went late-night, airing from October to December of 1997.
 Finishing this slot off is El Hazard: The Alternative World, the last entry in the El Hazard series, which aired from January to March of 1998.
 In this case, putting the show on late-night was likely done simply due to the fact that this was a sequel to the OVAs that predated it, which themselves were an alternate telling of El Hazard: The Wanderers, which aired on TV back in 1995-1996.
 At this point the series was already made for the otaku audience, so even if the content wasn't anything different from the normal time slots, the fanbase was watching at late-night.

 |Unfortunately, there are no good pics of Hareluya II BØY's video release, so a poster will do|